Sau1707/ModernBot/markdown/AutoGratis.md

 ![Alt text](./images/fivemin.png 'sentinel_button')

 -   Self explanatory, activate and every 4 seconds checks if the green "5 min" button exists on the screen, in that case click it.
-Works on current viewing polis.
+Works on current viewing city.